V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2023/ByuCTF2023-WriteUp.md

 Great, our tickets seem to be created.

-Now let's generate a lot of characters using python.
+Now let's generate a more than 2048 characters using python.

 ```python
 $ python3 -c 'print("A"*2500)'